artsy/artsy.github.io/_posts/2015-09-18-Cocoa-Architecture-Dependencies.markdown

 ## Not All Dependencies are Third Party

 We ship a lot of our internal code as Pods.
-The rubric we use for deciding on when to externalise code is "would we want this in more than 2 apps" at the minute.
+The rubric we use for deciding on when to externalise code is "would we want this in more than 2 apps" at the moment.
 This is an easy choice for libraries as fundamental as a fonts, or colours schemes.
-It becomes a more nuanced choice when it comes to a class or two, or some functions.
+It becomes a more nuanced choice when it comes to [a class or two](https://github.com/ashfurrow/Forgeries), or [some functions](https://github.com/orta/ar_dispatch).

 Creating a library that gets popular can also turn into an unexpected time-sink, we've been supporting [ARAnalytics](https://cocoapods.org/pods/ARAnalytics) for 4 years now and nearly all features for the last 3 years have come from external developers.
 Ensuring that they don't break the build, making monthly releases and keeping documentation up to date takes time.
 [Moya](https://cocoapods.org/pods/Moya) has consumed multiple weekends in a row of our time.